 - WG Monitoring and Reporting, Tony Gent (SEH)

 - WG Green Infrastructure and Restoration, Sergiy Moroz (EEB)

 - WG No Net Loss, Friedrich Wulf (FoEE)

 - WG Biodiversity and Agriculture, Friedrich Wulf (FoEE)

 - WG Emerald Network, Friedrich Wulf (FoEE)

-The Forum is led by the Coordination Group: a Chair (currently vacant), Sue Collins (Butterfly Conservation Europe) and Agnes Zolyomi (CEEweb) are the Vice Chairs, Ana Nieto (IUCN) is in charge of the Secretariat.
+The Forum is led by the Coordination Group: Sabien Leemans (WWF EPO) is the Chair, Sue Collins (Butterfly Conservation Europe) and Barbara Herrero (BirdLife Europe) are the Vice Chairs, and Marta Cálix (IUCN) is in charge of the Secretariat.
 In its role as facilitator and convenor, IUCN promotes coordinated actions and exchange of information among EHF members.

-A Rocha, BatLife Europe, BirdLife International, Buglife-The Invertebrate Conservation Trust, Butterfly Conservation Europe, CEEweb for Biodiversity, ClientEarth, EUROPARC Federation, European Environmental Bureau (EEB), European Natural Heritage Foundation (Euronatur), Eurosite, FERN, Friends of the Earth Europe (FoEE), International Mire Conservation Group (IMCG), International Union for Conservation of Nature (IUCN), Oceana, Planta Europa, Rewilding Europe, Societas Europaea Herptologica (SEH), Society for Ecological Restoration (SER), Wetlands International (WI), WWF European Policy Office (WWF EPO)
+A Rocha, BatLife Europe, BirdLife International, Buglife-The Invertebrate Conservation Trust, Butterfly Conservation Europe, CEEweb for Biodiversity, ClientEarth, EUROPARC Federation, European Environmental Bureau (EEB), European Natural Heritage Foundation (Euronatur), Eurosite, Friends of the Earth Europe (FoEE), International Mire Conservation Group (IMCG), International Union for Conservation of Nature (IUCN), Oceana, Reptile Amphibian Conservation Europe (RACE), Rewilding Europe, Societas Europaea Herpetologica (SEH), Society for Ecological Restoration (SER), The Nature Conservancy Europe (TNC Europe), Wetlands International (WI), WWF European Policy Office (WWF EPO).